ChiranjibKar/ChiranjibKar/README.md

 - 👋 Hi, I’m @ChiranjibKar
 - 👀 I’m interested in Hardware & Networking.
 - 🌱 I’m currently learning Web Designing , Cloud Computing (AWS) and Database (MySql).
-- 💞️ I’m looking to for job to enhance my skills further.
+- 💞️ I’m looking for a job to enhance my skills further.
 - 📫 To reach me mail me at karchiranjib98@gmail.com
 <!---
 ChiranjibKar/ChiranjibKar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.